-Remember a couple of years ago when I flew to Minneapolis and hung out with Cambria?
+Remember a couple of years ago when I flew to Minneapolis and hung out with Cambria Quartz?
 It was three days of creativity that left me design dreaming.
 If you’re a regular follower, you know I’ve hinted at a kitchen renovation ever since, but now it’s finally happening!
 I’m giving my kitchen a modern glam makeover and taking you along for the ride…and when I say makeover…this is not a true gut.
-I’m channeling the words “surface makeover”.
+I’m channeling the words “surface makeover” but still designing showstopper features like a beautiful kitchen island.
 We’re going to use what we have and upgrade a few things.
+It’s all about knowing where to spend your money.
 Buckle up buttercup!
 This is going to be a fun one!

 A few months ago, the thought of a kitchen renovation stressed me out.
 It’s the heart of our home.
 The kitchen is where we hang out as a family for breakfast and dinner.
 We entertain and have cocktails with the neighbors at the kitchen island on a weekly basis.
 To have this space out of commission for months would make life difficult.
 Not to mention the kitchen wall backs up to The Boy’s office, and construction noise is a no-can-do during conference calls.

 begging to assure The Boy, we started planning out everything that could go wrong.
 Yes, I like to solve every problem before it happens.
 The key would be to find the best contractor in Barrington who was a kitchen ninja and a genius stone fabricator in Barrington who knew this kitchen ninja warrior.
 Oh, and if this fabricator also carried the cabinetry that was in my mood board, well, that would be the icing on the cake.
 It took about 6 months of planning for it to all come together, but guess what…it happened…serendipity at its finest.